RV Preventive Maintenance, How I Made My Plan

 My Preventive Maintenance Plan, Off Season

-The Wife and I are Most-Timers, and we live in South Carolina.
-And we tend to use our RV over the Winter months to get away from the cold and enjoy the warmer climates of the deep south.
+Another of our travel habits is that we tend to use our RV over the Winter months to get away from the colder weather and enjoy the warmer climates further South.

-In the past, each year, just before we planned to leave for the winter, I would go down and frantically work on all kinds of little things that needed fixing, and at the same time I would schedule those other maintenance things like oil changes, etc with local garages.
+In the past, just before we planned a trip, I would go down and frantically work on all kinds of little things that I felt might need servicing, and at the same time I would schedule those other maintenance things like oil changes and such that I don't do myself with different local garages.

 Well, this year, when we pulled back into my storage site in April, I made a commitment to myself that I would keep our Rig in top shape and be confident enough to pull out at the drop of a hat, so to speak.